Freelance Tax at a Glance

 Kenya Revenue Authority (KRA) treats freelance income as business income.
 You'll need a KRA PIN, and you must file annual returns through the iTax portal.

 Here's what makes Kenya different.
-KRA requires instalment tax payments throughout the year.
+KRA requires instalment tax payments throughout the year when instalment tax applies.
 You can't just wait until June and pay everything at once.
-Quarterly instalments are due on April 20th, June 20th, August 20th, and November 20th.
+For a calendar-year taxpayer, instalments generally fall on April 20th, June 20th, September 20th, and December 20th.
 Each payment should be roughly 25% of your estimated annual tax liability.

 Annual filing deadline: June 30th.